 AUDIT NO. DATE TYPE.
-FINDING NO. FINDING ACTION STATUS consent December 2011: The revised EMS is still to be submitted for State consent 54 4-Nov- 2010 Obs December 2010: AQS NC procedure may be revised to accommodate EMRs process.
-In progress Remains open managed in accordance with the AquaSure procedure "Non Compliance, Corrective and Preventive Action" AQS-SYS- January 2011: Action is on-going.
+FINDING NO. FINDING ACTION STATUS Closed.
+54 4-Nov- 2010 Obs 54/02 AquaSure EMS Manual.
+9.2 Non-conformity, corrective and preventative actions.
+Non-conformities are not December 2010: AQS NC procedure may be revised to accommodate EMRs process.
+In progress Finding Closed Audit No 134, March managed in accordance with the AquaSure procedure "Non Compliance, Corrective and Preventive Action" AQS-SYS- January 2011: Action is on-going.
 Management review meeting to endorse change.
-PR003.
+2012 PR003.
 The EMR has developed a separate audit findings register.
 February 2011: Management Review meeting scheduled for 16 February.
 March 2011: Management review meeting held on 21 February.
 Minutes provided noting approval of revision.
 A revised EMS is to be submitted for State consent.
 April 2011: The revised EMS is still to be submitted for State consent.
 May 2011: The revised EMS is still to be submitted for State consent.
-June 2011: The revised EMS is still to be submitted for State consent July 2011: The revised EMS is still to be submitted for State consent August 2011: The revised EMS is still to be submitted for State consent September 2011: The revised EMS is still to be submitted for State consent October 2011: The revised EMS has been submitted to DSE and the IR&EA for comment November 2011: The revised EMS is still to be submitted for State consent December 2011: The revised EMS is still to be submitted for State consent
+June 2011: The revised EMS is still to be submitted for State consent July 2011: The revised EMS is still to be submitted for State consent August 2011: The revised EMS is still to be submitted for State consent September 2011: The revised EMS is still to be submitted for State consent October 2011: The revised EMS has been submitted to DSE and the IR&EA for comment November 2011: The revised EMS is still to be submitted for State consent December 2011: The revised EMS is still to be submitted for State consent January 2012: The revised EMS is still to be submitted for State consent February 2012: The revised EMS has been submitted for State consent March 2012: The revised EMS has received consent.
+Finding Closed.